JoshuaMayo96/python-challenge/README.md

   - Create a new repository for this project called python-challenge.
 Do not add this homework assignment to an existing repository.

-  -Clone the new repository to your computer.
+  - Clone the new repository to your computer.

   - Inside your local Git repository, create a folder for each Python assignment and name them PyBank and PyPoll.